tgihf/cyber-reference-notes/brute-forcing/techniques/web-applications/path-discovery.md

-# Web Application Content Discovery
+# Web Application Path Discovery

 > Web applications host various resources at various **paths** and these paths aren't always linked to by other parts of the web application.
 Thus, you won't always find all of a web application's paths by browsing around it, clicking links.
 Various tools and wordlists exists to help you discover these paths.
+Many of these paths leverage query parameters which aren't immediately apparent as well.
+These same tools and some different wordlists can help you discover these parameters.

 ---